Nearly Human

 "FEEL IT":

 Again, nothing like a solid rythym section to get things going.
 Love those "Dick Bright Strings"!
-And thank godd Todd added a lot of brass to this album.
+And thank godd Ted added a lot of brass to this album.
 I also really like the vocal phrasing on this song, also well as that great sax.

 "HAWKING":